-Although nearly 90 percent of urban dwellers had electricity by the 1930s, only ten percent of rural dwellers did.
+Guthrie County REC has been bringing electricity to rural Iowa for over 75 years.
+It is hard to believe, that in the 1930’s, nearly 90 percent of the urban dwellers had electricity, compared to only ten percent of the rural population.
 Private utility companies, who supplied electric power to most of the nation's consumers, argued that it was too expensive to string electric lines to isolated rural farmers.
-In 1935, under the Roosevelt Administration, the Rural Electric Administration (REA) was created to bring electricity to the rural areas like the remote counties in Iowa.
+In 1935, under the Roosevelt Administration, the Rural Electric Administration (REA) was created to bring electricity to rural areas like the remote counties in Iowa.

-Nine area farmers; Bugbee, Cordis, Harlan, Jordan, Laughery, McLuen, Phillips, Rosenbladt, and Weigel represented the first Guthrie County REC Board of Directors in 1938.
+In 1938, nine area farmers; Bugbee, Cordis, Harlan, Jordan, Laughery, McLuen, Phillips, Rosenbladt, and Weigel represented the first Guthrie County REC Board of Directors.
 They adopted Articles of Incorporation, Bylaws, and policies that have governed your electric cooperative over the years.
-Guthrie County REC is a not-for-profit electric cooperative responsible for distributing electricity bought from a larger, power-supply cooperative known as Central Iowa Power Cooperative(CIPCO).
-Power supply cooperatives, like CIPCO, are often referred to as generation and transmission cooperatives (G&Ts).
+Then and now, members gather every year for the Annual Meeting of Members, where they have a voice in choosing their cooperative directors and in how Guthrie County REC is governed.